Affiliate links on Android Authority may earn us a commission. Learn more.

 Obviously, the game is a ginormous hit, so that simple description doesn’t do it justice.
 In September 2020, though, the game went free-to-play, making it one of the best free Nintendo Switch games.

-How do you take Tetris — one of the most popular and famous games of all time — and modernize it for something as advanced as the Nintendo Switch?
-Well, someone thought pitting 99 Tetris players against each other would do the trick.
-It worked because Tetris 99 is easily one of the best free Nintendo Switch games and might even be the very best of the free Switch games.
+How do you take Tetris — one of the oldest and most popular games of all time — and modernize it for something like the Switch?
+How about turning it into a battle royale?
+It worked, because Tetris 99 is easily one of the best free Nintendo Switch games, and might even be the very best.

 If you know how to play Tetris (and honestly, who doesn’t at this point?), you know how to play Tetris 99.
-The only difference is that you’ll be going up against nearly 100 other players when you play, and only one person is going to walk away as the champion of the round.
+The main difference is that you’ll be going up against 98 other people when you play, and only one person is going to walk away as the champion.
+You’ll also be sabotaging other players as you go, hoping they don’t do the same to you.

-There is a caveat here: to play Tetris 99 or Pac-Man 99 the way they’re intended, you’ll need to be a Nintendo Switch Online subscriber.
-This is what enables you to log on to online games.
-There is a way to play the two games offline against 98 CPU players, but that will cost you a one-time fee of $10 for Tetris and a whopping $14.99 for Pac-Man.
-Assuming you’re a Switch Online subscriber, though, the free versions are likely all you need.
+There is a caveat: to play Tetris 99 the way it’s meant to be, you’ll need to be a Nintendo Switch Online subscriber.
+There is a way to play it offline against 98 CPU players, but that will cost you a one-time $10 fee.
+It’s only “free” if you’re already a Switch Online customer.

 9. Warframe